-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason the on-going regeneration programmes of Gloucester and Cheltenham urban areas.
+Proposed Paragraph in JCS Pre-Submission original text with track changes Reason Modification Pre- Number Submission JCS the on-going regeneration programmes of Gloucester and Cheltenham urban areas. the on-going regeneration programmes of Gloucester and Cheftenham drban areas.
 For this reason, we are seeking to promote the centres of Gloucester, Cheltenham and Tewkesbury and some parts of the Strategic Allocations as locations for major office development which will encourage the growth of the economy and provision of high-quality employment in sustainable locations.
-Major office development is defined for the purposes of this policy, in line with the Town and Country Planning (Development Management Procedure) (England) Order 2010, as any application for office uses where the floor space exceeds 1,000 square metres or the site area is 1 hectare or more.
+Major office development is defined for the purposes of this policy, in line with the Town and Country Planning (Development Management Procedure) (England) Order 2010, as any application for office uses where the floor space exceeds 1,000 square metres or the site area is 1 hectare or more. the Hoor space exceeds 1,000 square metres or the site area is 1 necture or more.
 Employment uses, such as retail (covered in policy SD3), leisure facilities, education, health services and residential care (uses outside the 'B classes') are predicted to provide over two-thirds of the projected job growth across the area.
 Whilst these sectors do not usually generate a specific employment land requirement, the mix of future job opportunities generated will be as important as specifically allocating parcels of land for employment provision.
-Employment forecasts show that the greatest B- class employment growth will be in the office, research and development sectors (Use Class B1a/b) with a decline in manufacturing and industrial jobs (B2) and with minimal growth in warehousing (B8) sector jobs.
+Employment forecasts show that the greatest B- class employment growth will be in the office, research and development sectors (Use Class B1a/b) with a decline in manufacturing and industrial jobs (B2) and with minimal growth in warehousing (B8) sector iobs.
+J003.
 Key growth sectors The key economic growth sectors identified in both the SEP and in the work done on behalf of the JCS authorities identify the key growth sectors in the area as:- • Aviation Cyber technology • Energy Engineering